-In order to safely detect an interrupted coil connection, read out the open load flags at low or nominal motor velocity operation, only.
-If possible, use SpreadCycle for testing, as it provides the most accurate test.
+To safely detect an interrupted coil connection, operate in SpreadCyle, and check the open load flags following a motion of minimum four times the selected microstep resolution into a single direction using low or nominal motor velocity operation, only.
 However, the ola and olb flags have just informative character and do not cause any action of the driver.